 Compare Keebo vs SELECT

-Select.dev (SELECT) is a broader Snowflake cost management platform focused on cost visibility, attribution, and helping teams understand and reduce Snowflake spend through dashboards and recommendations.
+SELECT by DoiT is a Snowflake cost management platform focused on helping teams understand and reduce Snowflake spend through dashboards and recommendations.
 Keebo, on the other hand, is a platform for data cloud efficiency providing autonomous warehouse optimization and workload intelligence.

 Modern data teams need more than insight: they need continuous optimization, performance guarantees, automation they can trust, and reduced engineering overhead.
 Visibility tools can highlight inefficiencies, but they still rely on humans to interpret and act on them, creating operational friction and slowing down impact.

-Keebo takes a different approach.
-Instead of stopping at recommendations, Keebo delivers autonomous, closed-loop optimization that continuously reduces spend without ongoing manual effort while maintaining performance stability and engineering control.
+Instead of stopping at recommendations, Keebo delivers autonomous, closed-loop optimization that continuously reduces spend while maintaining performance stability and engineering control.

-Below is our comparison of Keebo vs Select.dev, highlighting key differences in approach, automation depth, and operational impact.
+Below is our comparison of Keebo vs SELECT, highlighting key differences in approach, automation depth, and operational impact.

 Business Overview